paavasb/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="opening-ceremony"></a>Opening Ceremony

 Opening ceremony will be held at [Langford Auditorium](https://goo.gl/maps/JXk7dR27UZ22).
 You’ll hear from our sponsors and get all of the logistics for the weekend.
 We’ll cover what a hackathon is, how to get the most out of your weekend, prizes, mentors, and hardware.
+There will also be some amazing live music!
 By the end of the opening ceremony, you’ll have everything you need to get hacking!

 # <a name="closing-ceremony"></a>Closing Ceremony